pmahoney/rubylet/rubylet-ee/README.md

 A Java wrapper around `rubylet` that can be deployed in a WAR file to a Java EE server.

+* Works in WAR files
-* Supports WAR files with JRuby and dependent gems packaged into the WAR
+  * with JRuby and dependent gems packaged into the WAR

-* Supports WAR files pointing to external JRuby and external Ruby application
+  * with pointers to external JRuby and external Ruby application directories

 * Only supports threadsafe Ruby applications (does not maintain a pool of runtimes to emulate single-threaded app)

 * Supports hot (zero downtime) redeploy by monitorin `tmp/restart.txt`

+* Supports
-* Supports Rack-based web applications
+  * Rack-based web applications (via `Rubylet::Servlet`)

-* Supports direct ruby implementations of Java Servlet API
+  * Direct ruby implementations of Java Servlet API

 Configuration
 -------------